bodhid/UnityPortals/README.md

 It is also not limited to only 2 portals.
 You can create as many pairs as you want, just link them together in their inspectors.
 However they seem to sneakily steal each other's temporary buffers when having more than 2 pairs.

 You can throw any rigidbody through the portals, in the example scene is a ball you can roll through it.
 Only it slowly becomes an egg after a few times, weirdest glitch ever.
+If you make Portal a rigidbody and throw it through it's connecting portal, your PC might explode.

 Can be a bit glitchy when using certain rotations, still working on that
 ![alt text](https://i.postimg.cc/VLRw6MbZ/portal1.jpg)